What does GDPR have to do with me?

 Before implementing all of these, we recommend that product management and legal teams collaborate to finalize the definition of “deletion” and the different kinds of implementation methodologies.
 Engineers often use terms that make intuitive sense but may not have the same meaning from the legal side.

 Auditing is key to having full control over customer data!
 It’s also necessary for demonstrably proving GDPR compliance.
 Accomplish this with the following:

-□ Ensure traceability: Specify why you require data every time you generate a database read access.
-This can be used as metadata for enforcement (privacy access policies) as well as to prove the data hasn’t been processed for unauthorized purposes (user’s consent).
+□ Ensure traceability: Specify why you require data when generating a database read access.
+This can be used as metadata for enforcement (privacy access policies) and to prove the data hasn’t been processed for unauthorized purposes (user’s consent).

 □ Be on top of your breach assessments: In the case of a breach, you should know exactly what was exposed and which data subjects are to be notified according to GDPR regulations.
-Audit logs are the only way to do this as they keep track of what data was accessed and can show the likelihood of whether or not it was part of a data breach.
+Audit logs are the only way to do this, as they track what data was accessed and can show the likelihood of whether or not it was part of a data breach.

 GDPR is an excellent starting point for privacy engineering, given that GDPR is more restrictive than other major privacy regulations, such as CCPA.
-Enterprises with an eye on the future tend to start with complying with GDPR first, and then later addressing any other gaps to fully comply with its other counterparts.
+Enterprises with an eye on the future tend to start with complying with GDPR first and then address any other gaps to fully comply with its other counterparts.

-We still have a lot more on our minds about the practical side of privacy architecture.
+We still have much more on our minds about the practical side of privacy architecture.
 Stay tuned for more guidance to come!